ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ## Grant access

-To give external access to a user, you need to insert a new entry into the table and fill out the respective fields.
+To give external access to a user, you need to insert them as a new entry into the table and fill out the respective fields.

+The user must already be registered and prepared for the Client Center.
+You can learn more about this setup process **[here](/modules/crm/clientcenter/how-to/setup-a-new-user-account.md)**.

 ![pictures](pictures/grant_new_access.png)

-Once saved, these settings can always be changed later.
+Once saved, a user's external access settings can always be changed later.